Dr. Shah Tarzi

 Dr. Tarzi’s research and teaching interests include the impact of economic globalization and multi-national corporations on world affairs, international investment and political-economic risk analysis, international relations theory, emerging markets, and problems of the developing world and the international relations of the Middle East.

-His 33 refereed journal articles have appeared in publications such as the Journal of International Studies, International Journal of World Peace, Journal of Third World Studies, Asian Survey, International Relations, International Third World Studies Journal and Review, Asian Economic Review, Journal of Racial Studies, Journal of Social, Political and Economic Studies, Journal of International Relations and Development, Indian Journal of Politics, and the Journal of Government and Political Studies.
+A recipient of the 2000 Caterpillar Inc. New Faculty Achievement Award for Scholarship, his 36 refereed journal articles have appeared in publications such as the Journal of International Studies, International Journal of World Peace, Journal of Third World Studies, Asian Survey, International Relations, International Third World Studies Journal and Review, Asian Economic Review, Journal of Racial Studies, Journal of Social, Political and Economic Studies, Journal of International Relations and Development, Indian Journal of Politics, and the Journal of Government and Political Studies.

 Prior to joining Bradley, Dr. Tarzi served as Planning Executive for Strategic Markets at Metlife Securities, an investment subsidiary of Metlife, and at Titan Value Equities, an investment banking and brokerage firm.